It was a good day up north in early January.

 I now go months at a time without spending a second behind the wheel, and I love it.
 When we travel, we’re usually close enough to walk to many of the sites we want to see, and if not, public transportation and car-sharing services like Uber get us where we want to go.

-I’ve never bought a new car, and I’ve had good luck with low-mileage used cars.
+Until recently, I had never bought a new car, and I’ve had good luck with low-mileage used cars.
 As I finished residency in 2006, I picked up a 2006 Chevy HHR from Enterprise.
-I sold it years later, but somehow, my wife is still driving a 2006 Chevy HHR.
-It’s a different one, and it was mine for a number of years while she drove a minivan.
+I sold it years later, but somehow, as of 2020, she was still driving a 2006 Chevy HHR.
+It’s a different one, actually, and it became mine for a number of years while she drove a minivan.

 The minivan was a 2008 Chrysler Town and Country that we had for nearly 10 years and 120,000 miles, bought used from a dealer, and I upgraded a year and a half ago to a 2017 Nissan Armada I picked up from Hertz.